Disaster Risk Reduction in Complex City Systems (with a possibility of linking it various EU or ESA funded projects)

 Topic description

-Urban systems consist of multiple interrelated components that include both physical and social structures, among them people, organizations, infrastructures, technology and the economy.
+Urban systems consist of multiple interrelated components, including physical and social structures, among them people, organizations, infrastructures, technology and the economy.
 In such an environment, how a disruption in one sub-system could affect the entire urban system cannot be foreseen in every detail prior to a disaster.
-In this research, you will work on consequences of uncertain interactions in urban systems due to dynamic and interactive conditions, involvements of multiple actors and changing technologies and cultures.
+In this research, you will work on the consequences of uncertain interactions in urban systems due to dynamic and interactive conditions, involvements of multiple actors and changing technologies and cultures.

-Dynamic and interactive conditions: The outcome of actions, which are defined in the plan by regulations, could be different than anticipated due to the constantly changing environment.
+Dynamic and interactive conditions: The outcome of actions defined in the plan by regulations could be different than anticipated due to the constantly changing environment.
 In such a situation, new decisions, which are not defined in the plan, have to be taken with limited knowledge of the current situation.

-Involvement of multiple actors: Organizations, institutions, people, activities are as many parts of a system as its physical artefacts and all of them are dynamic and interlinked in nature.
-The interdependencies bind individual and collective actions, as well as physical elements in cities.
+Involvement of multiple actors: Organizations, institutions, people, and activities are as many parts of a system as its physical artefacts, and all of them are dynamic and interlinked in nature.
+The interdependencies bind individual and collective actions and physical elements in cities.

-Changing technologies and cultures: Technology can either trigger the disturbance or become part of the solution itself.
-The question of how organizations and institutions could adapt to changes in technology is key to smart and liveable cities.
+Changing technologies and cultures: Technology can trigger the disturbance or become part of the solution.
+The question of how organizations and institutions could adapt to technological changes is key to smart and liveable cities.

-Case study area will be selected together with students.
+Case study areas will be selected together with students.
+The research might potentially be linked to the PARATUS project.

 Topic objectives and methodology